sunfounder/sunfounder-uno-and-mega-kit/docs/source/flowing_led_lights.rst

 .. image:: media_mega2560/image69.png

-Then let the 8 LEDs go out from pin9 to pin2 in turn
+Then let the 8 LEDs go out from pin9 to pin2 in turn.

 .. image:: media_mega2560/image70.png